StanfordSpezi/Spezi/README.md

 ### The Spezi Building Blocks

 > [!NOTE]
-> The [Spezi Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/spezi-guide) and [Documentation Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/documentation-guide) guides define the requirements for Spezi-based modules, including terminology, hints, and examples on structuring your Spezi module, Swift Package, and surrounding repository.
+> The [Spezi Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/spezi-guide) and [Documentation Guide](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/documentation-guide) outline the requirements for Spezi-based modules, including terminology, guidance, and examples on structuring a Spezi module, Swift package, and repository.

-A ``Standard`` defines the key coordinator that orchestrates the data flow in the application by meeting requirements defined by modules.
+A ``Standard`` defines the key coordinator that orchestrates data flow in an application by meeting requirements defined by modules.
-You can learn more about the ``Standard`` protocol and when it is advised to create your own standard in your application in the [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) documentation.
+You can learn more about the ``Standard`` protocol and when it is advised to create your own standard in the [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) documentation.

-A ``Module`` defines a software subsystem providing distinct and reusable functionality.
+A ``Module`` defines a software subsystem that provides distinct and reusable functionality.
-Modules can use the constraint mechanism to enforce a set of requirements to the standard used in the Spezi-based software where the module is used.
+Modules can use the constraint mechanism to enforce a set of requirements for the standard used in Spezi-based software.
-Modules also define dependencies on each other to reuse functionality and can communicate with other modules by offering and collecting information.
+They can also define dependencies on each other to reuse functionality and can communicate with other modules by offering and collecting information.
-They can also conform to different protocols to provide additional access to Spezi features, such as lifecycle management and triggering view updates in SwiftUI using the observable mechanisms in Swift.
+Modules may conform to different protocols to access additional Spezi features, such as lifecycle management and triggering view updates in SwiftUI using Swift’s observable mechanisms.
 You can learn more about modules in the [`Module`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module) documentation.

-For more information, please refer to the [API documentation](https://swiftpackageindex.com/StanfordSpezi/Spezi/documentation).
+For more information, see the [API documentation](https://swiftpackageindex.com/StanfordSpezi/Spezi/documentation).

 ## Contributing